 - Adds moisture, shine, and strength to your hair.

-- Used as a natural remedy for baldness since the linolenic acid stimulates hair growth.
+- Used as a natural remedy for hair loss since the linolenic acid stimulates hair growth.

 - Grapeseed oil makes a wonderful carrier oil for massage and aromatherapy.